visgl/luma.gl/dev-docs/RFCs/v7.1/animation-timeline-rfc.md

 - `play`: elapse `time` automatically with wall time
 - `pause`: stop elapsing `time` automatically with wall time
 - `reset`: set `time` to 0
-- `setTime(time): set `time` to a specific value
+- `setTime(time)`: set `time` to a specific value
 - `getTime`: get current `time`
 - `addChannel(props)`: create a new channel with given properties and return a handle to it
 - `getChannelTime(handle)`: get the current `channelTime` from the `channel` indicated by `handle`
-- `removeChannel(handle)`: remove a channel from the timeline`
+- `removeChannel(handle)`: remove a channel from the timeline

-The `time` property provided in `animationProps` will be the value returns by `animationLoop.timeline.getTime()`.
-This will ensure that all animations based on it will follow timeline controls rather than wall time. `animationLoop.timelin` will also be passed in `animatonProps` so that applications can easily manipulate it.
+The `time` property provided in `animationProps` will be the value returned by `animationLoop.timeline.getTime()`.
+This will ensure that all animations tracking `animationProps.time` will follow timeline controls rather than wall time. `animationLoop.timeline` will also be passed in `animatonProps` so that applications can easily manipulate it.